barsha20061001/Digital-Clock/README.md

 JavaScript – to dynamically update the time every second

 # 🚀 Features

-1. Live real-time clock
+🕒 Real-time digital clock

-2. 12-hour or 24-hour format (optional toggle)
+⏰ Supports 12-hour and 24-hour format (customizable)

+🔄 Auto-updates every second

-3. Clean and minimal UI
+🎨 Clean and modern UI

-4. Lightweight and fully client-side (no dependencies)
+📱 Fully responsive — works on all screen sizes

+💡 Built using pure HTML, CSS, and JavaScript

+🧠 Great for beginners learning time and DOM manipulation

 # 📷 Preview